Estimated reading time: 7 minutes

-Everyone wants to be successful in their career, but it takes certain qualities to be a good alcohol and drug counselor.
-It’s not an easy job, and counselors need to be naturally non-judgemental and caring.
+Everyone wants to be successful in their career, but it takes certain qualities to be good alcohol and drug counselor.
+It’s not easy, and counselors need to be naturally non-judgemental and caring.

 Integrity is crucial to the position, and confidentiality standards are key to best practices.
 It’s also imperative to learn compassion practices, listening skills, patience, and interpersonal skills.